 Monitoring of the microphone for an aural confirmation (such as “Next,” “Yes,” “Done,” or any other sound) that the pilot has completed a checklist item and can proceed to the next one.

-Provision of warnings to the pilot if specific parameters are exceeded, such as overshooting cruise altitude, descending below the minimum safe altitude of an approach sector, or the minimum altitude of a published instrument approach segment.
+Warning the pilot if specific parameters are exceeded (overshooting altitude, descending below the MSA of an approach sector, or the minimum altitude of a published instrument approach segment, etc.).

 - Timely and complete execution of all checklists